Published 22 June 2020 | Updated 14 January 2022

 Some employees have access to 2 weeks' unpaid pandemic leave if they're covered by an award that includes these provisions.

-Find out which awards have unpaid pandemic leave and learn the rules about when and how it can be taken at Unpaid pandemic leave and annual leave changes to awards.
+Find out which awards have unpaid pandemic leave and learn the rules about when and how it can be taken at Unpaid pandemic leave in awards.

 Family and domestic violence leave